 Even in a remote setting technology enables coaches and providers to properly "connect" and guide coaching clients remotely as effectively as if they are doing so in person.

 These findings, along with others across the industry, have sparked re-imagined coaching solutions and models across the various layers of healthcare.

 For instance, in June Pennsylvania-based payer, Capital Blue Cross, announced a new health coaching offering taking a more personalized, holistic approach to member engagement that leverages motivational interviewing and behavior change.
 Available to everyone in the community, consumers in the region now have the option to register to for coaching in order to work together towards their nutrition and wellness goals.

 While there isn’t a silver bullet to solve the chronic disease crisis, it’s encouraging to witness new consumer-centric, population health management solutions that adopt a more personalized, human approach to engagement and sustained involvement.

 Ultimately while predictive analytics, engagement technology, and machine learning have a part to play in reversing these populational trends, data illustrates the importance of the "human" element in driving engagement efficiency and effectiveness within population health management programs.

 Interested in exploring ways to optimize engagement in your health programs?
-Schedule an intro call with me today.
+Start with a quick demo of the Nudge platform.